This post may contain affiliate links. Please read my disclosure policy.

 - Protein packed and amazingly macro-balanced.

-- Made with simple ingredients you can keep on hand at all times.
+- Made with simple ingredients you probably are already have

 - Gluten-free and easy to make vegan if you need to.

-- Milk – I used unsweetened almond milk but you can use whatever you like!
-Oat milk, cashew milk, fat-free milk, etc.
+- Milk – I used unsweetened almond milk but any milk will work!
+Dairy milk or any other non-dairy milk (oat milk, cashew milk, etc.)

-- Oats – I used old fashioned oats for this recipe.
-Quick oats will also work but the quick oats will blend more, making it more creamy but a lot of the texture will be lost that way.
-The old fashioned will be more hearty and thick.
+- Oats – I used old fashioned oats.
+You could also use quick oats knowing they’ll be more creamy (but have less texture) than if using old fashioned (the old fashioned will be more hearty and thick).
 The old fashioned also hold up longer in the fridge, but really it’s down to preference in texture!

-- Add yogurt: for a boost of creaminess and protein.
-Start with 1/4 cup then taste once everything i combined and add more if desired.
+- Add yogurt! (or cottage cheese) for a boost of creaminess and protein.
+Start with 1/4 cup then taste once everything is combined and add more if desired.

-- Add nuts: adding chopped pecans or walnuts on top give these creamy overnight oats more dimension!
-The creamy + crunch is delicious, or you could opt for some nut butter on top if you prefer!
+- Go nuts! adding chopped pecans or walnuts on top give these creamy overnight oats more dimension!
+The creamy + crunch is delicious, or you could opt for some nut butter on top if you prefer.

 How To Make